-Motion by Suna; Seconded by Wes The motion passes.
-Roll call votes are detailed in the meeting minutes
+Motion by Suna; Seconded by Wes

 CARE Response: CARE agrees and has described current and ongoing efforts to reach program stakeholders in relevant languages beyond English within Sections 8.2 and 8.3.
 CARE has also described how it will expand outreach in multiple languages, after identifying the need, under Section 8.4.